JustinVerstijnen/DNSMEGAtool/README.md

 	- Try the domain _justinverstijnen.nl_ for a demo
 - WHOIS information about your domain
 - Displays actual NS servers
+- Gives advisories about your current configured records to improve security and readability

 ### What the tool doesn't do

-- Correct your incorrect configured records
-- Cache or save the information in any way, refreshing means a new lookup
+- Cache, send or save the information in any way, refreshing the page means information gone

 ## Hosting